billziss-gh/netchan/README.md

 ## Marshaling

-This package uses the netgob format in order to transport messages.
-The netgob format is implemented by the netgob package (https://github.com/billziss-gh/netgob) and is an extension of the standard gob format that also allows for channels to be encoded/decoded.
-This package takes advantage of the netgob functionality and encodes channels into references that can later be decoded and reconstructed on a different machine.
+This package encodes/decodes messages using one of the following builtin encoding formats.
+These builtin formats can also be used to encode channels into references that can later be decoded and reconstructed on a different machine.

+- netgob: extension of the standard gob format that also allows for channels to be encoded/decoded (https://github.com/billziss-gh/netgob)
+- netjson: extension of the standard json format that also allows for channels to be encoded/decoded (https://github.com/billziss-gh/netjson)

 Channels that are marshaled in this way are also implicitly published and connected.
 When a message that is being sent contains a channel, a